|Wed. May 13||

 Johns Hopkins University has a dashboard that shows the number of confirmed cases worldwide and where they are located.

-- The best thing to do to prepare for COVID-19 is to know its symptoms and how to best prevent it.
-Symptoms are flu-like, and include coughing, sneezing, and shortness of breath/difficulty breathing.
+- The best thing to do to prepare for COVID-19 is to know its symptoms and how to best

 - For science-based advice on how to self-quarantine, visit the CDC's Quarantine and Isolation webpage.